Waterdrips/waterdrips2.github.io/drafts/2020-01-17-inlets-pro.md

 export UPSTREAM=http://127.0.0.1:8080

-inlets client --remote "ws://<your-public-ip>:8080" \
+inlets client --remote "ws://157.245.37.54:8080" \
-    --token "your-token-from-previous-output" \
+      --token "fzjFpqorbwS4Zi06CQNxeSNOorlEk2z4qteh6ybCTHmOwvPcHL25hunDrHM5K5zw" \
       --upstream $UPSTREAM
 ```

 You should have some output in your terminal that shows inlets client connecting to your exit server.
 You can now navigate to
-the public ip of your exit node.
-If you see the nginx splash page then we are all setup!
+the public IP of your exit node.
+If you see the nginx splash page then we are all set up!

 ![nginx splash page](/images/nginx-splash.png)